Xilinx/Vitis_Model_Composer/AIENGINE/DSPlib/stream_fft/README.md

 # Stream based FFT with Super Sample Rate of 2 running at 2 GSPS

 In this example we use the stream based FFT block to create a design that can process data at up to 2 GSPS.
 Each stream input into the block has a rate of 1 GSPS.
 With SSR of two, you can have up to 4096 point FFT.
+For FFT larger than 4096, you should increase the SSR.
+For example, for SSR of 4, the block will have four input streams and four output streams and can process data at 4 GSPS.

 ![](images/screen_shot.png)